 Ralph Adams Cram

-Cram was born Dec.
-16, 1863, in Hampton Falls, N.H., to an old New England family, and named for Ralph Waldo Emerson and John Adams.
-He graduated from Yale and became not only a prominent architect but an Anglo-Catholic, or High Episcopalian, who founded the Catholic magazine Commonweal.
-He headed MIT’s architecture department for seven years.
+He graduated from Yale and became not only a prominent architect but an Anglo-Catholic, or High Episcopalian.
+He also founded the Catholic magazine Commonweal.
+Cram headed MIT’s architecture department for seven years.
 In 1926, he made the cover of Time magazine.

-Though an ardent advocate of Gothic Revival, he designed buildings in the Colonial Revival and Art Deco styles.
+Though an ardent advocate of Gothic Revival, Ralph Adams Cram also designed buildings in the Colonial Revival and Art Deco styles.

 Cram died Sept.
 22, 1942.
-Unlike his contemporary, Frank Lloyd Wright, he has been pretty much forgotten – except by the Episcopal Church.
-His birthday is celebrated as a feast day.
+Unlike his contemporary, Frank Lloyd Wright, his fame has dimmed.
+The Episcopal Church, though, celebrates his birthday as a feast day.